Editorial photograph of an enterprise data center supporting an Oracle Database estate under review

 Multiply physical cores by the core factor for that processor, then round up.
 An Intel core carries a factor of 0.5, so two cores need one Processor license for Enterprise Edition.

 The factors are published in the Oracle processor core factor table.
 The table only applies on premises.
-In authorized cloud environments Oracle counts virtual CPUs under a separate policy.
+In authorized cloud Oracle counts virtual CPUs under a separate policy.

 When does Named User Plus win?